DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - INSTEAD of just going through the void, the orb leads you through the different floors of the apartments.
 	- The orb leads you on where to go, BUT you can turn around and explore the apartments if you want.
 - Also, we're playing this scene BEFORE the boss fight btw.
+- This works cuz the orb is the boss

 # Combat